LivePersonInc/ConversationBuilder-Samples/universal-tile-templates/facebook-templates/README.md

 This directory contains Universal Interaction templates customized to display rich content on Facebook Messenger.

-For information on creating Facebook templates, please see our [developer documentation](https://developers.liveperson.com/facebook-messenger-templates-introduction.html).
+For more information on creating Facebook templates, please see our [developer documentation](https://developers.liveperson.com/facebook-messenger-templates-introduction.html) and [Facebook's Message Templates documentation](https://developers.facebook.com/docs/messenger-platform/send-messages/templates).

 Facebook interactions are limited in capability compared to the full features that are available on other channels, such as web messaging.
 Some of these limitations include: